There are a lot of ways to support us. Make a PR for a feature requested. Improve the documentation. Help others to get started. Spread the word.

 And more information about the format can be found here: https://www.w3.org/International/articles/language-tags/

-Might be time to use a translation management tool.
+If you need more, it might be time to use a translation management tool.

 For e2e tests a good tactic is to set language to

 cimode on init.
 This will set i18next to always return the key on calling

 i18next.t.
 Want to add the namespace to returned value change